Shark Valley Tram Trail: A Biking Adventure in The Everglades

 Camping options:

-The Everglades does have some campsites, but none exist as Shark Valley.
+The Everglades does have some campsites, but none exist in Shark Valley.

-As you can imagine the Everglades are notorious for mosquitoes and other pesky insects; however, I did not have any problems in my trip, I did not see or get bit once by bugs.
-Maybe its because I was on a bike most of the time.
+As you can imagine the Everglades are notorious for mosquitoes and other pesky insects; however, I I did not get bit once by bugs.
+It is probably because I was on a bike most of the time.

-Alligators, alligators, alligators!!!
-The are sometime literally right on trail.
-I passed by at least a dozen on my ride, and some were massive.
+As for the wildlife, Shark Valley is one of the best spots in the Everglades for animal viewing.
+This is the spot to see turtles, fish, birds, and tons of alligators.
+I passed by at least a dozen gators on my ride, and sometimes they were right on the pathway.
 All the ones I saw were either lazily basking in the sun, or in the water, but I made sure to keep my distance.

 Last Word